Flafla2/flafla2.github.io/_posts/2016-10-01-raymarching.md

 ## Closing Remarks

 I hope that this article has given a fairly robust introduction to Distance Field Raymarching.
+Once again you can find a complete reference implementation at [this Github Repository](https://github.com/Flafla2/Generic-Raymarch-Unity).
 If you are interested in learning more, I would suggest looking at examples on [Shadertoy](https://www.shadertoy.com) and at the resources referenced below.
 Much of the techniques used in Distance Field Raymarching are not formally documented, so it is up to you to find them.
 From a theoretical perspective, I haven't touched on a whole bunch of interesting topics relating to raymarching including [shadows](http://www.iquilezles.org/www/articles/rmshadows/rmshadows.htm), ambient occlusion, [complex domain operations](http://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm), complex procedural texturing techniques, etc.  I suggest you begin to do your own research on these tricks!

 ## References
 - [Inigo Quilez's blog](http://www.iquilezles.org/www/index.htm) is in my opinion the seminal resource on Raymarching Distance fields.
 His articles discuss advanced raymarching techniques.